Cicchino, Jessica B.; Wells, JoAnn K.; McCartt, Anne T.

 A telephone survey of 801 adult D.C. residents was conducted in November 2012 with approximately equal numbers of respondents in each of D.C.’s eight wards.
 Quotas were used to ensure that the sample was representative of the demographic characteristics of adults in each ward.
 For analyses combining responses across the wards, data were weighted to correspond with the demographic characteristics of adults in the city.Results:

-More than eight in ten D.C. residents believed that it is dangerous when drivers violate the laws enforced by cameras.
 Most residents supported speed cameras and red light cameras, but support was lower for stop sign and crosswalk cameras.
-The safety benefits of stop sign and crosswalk cameras and the extent of safety problems at stop signs and crosswalks should be emphasized to increase support for these new forms of camera enforcement.
-Communities considering automated enforcement should consider the protection it affords pedestrians and the opinions of pedestrians, even though they are not subject to camera citations.
+Emphasizing the safety benefits of stop sign and crosswalk cameras and documenting the extent of safety problems at stop signs and crosswalks may increase support for these new forms of camera enforcement.
+Communities considering automated enforcement should take into account the opinions of pedestrians, even though they are not subject to camera citations.